Blog

 Lina

 Wellshare is an Australian medical coworking network with nearly 10 locations across the country.
-They offer beautiful rooms to fit a diverse set of member needs from psychology rooms to cosmetic rooms to beauty rooms.
+They offer beautiful rooms to fit a diverse set of member needs and medical practices from psychology rooms to cosmetic rooms to beauty rooms.

 Wellshare has five core tenets that define their business: